micllynn/mouseberry/README.md

 (each with some characteristic occurrence probability), background Measurements, and a background Video stream.
-The core routines of Mouseberry then procedurally construct and run trials based on dynamic scheduling of the events that are occurring in those trials, provide full logging and console output, and auto-magically store all relevant parameters in an .hdf5 file.
+The core routines of Mouseberry then procedurally construct and run trials based on dynamic scheduling and threading of events that are occurring in those trials.
+There is full logging and console output, and all relevant parameters of each event, even user-defined paremeters, are auto-magically stored in an .hdf5 file.

 These successive layers of abstraction make it easier to write and edit complex behavioral tasks.
 Since the storage of Measurement and Event attributes